ILiedAboutCake/delet-this/README.md

 ## Command Line Parameters

 These are optional.
-Best used to pick off where the script stopped on a crash or disconnect.
+Best used to pick off where the script stopped on a crash or disconnect or debugging.

 ```
 --resumefrom <Discord Message Snowflake>
 --resumechannel <Discord Channel Snowflake>
+--dryrun <bool, disables sending delete commands to API>
 ```

 ## Running delet.py
 ```
 python .\delet.py
 python .\delet.py --resumechannel 265256381437706240
-python .\delet.py --resumechannel 265256381437706240 --resumefrom 469620983704190999
+python .\delet.py --resumechannel 265256381437706240 --resumefrom 469620983704190999 --dryrun
 ```

 ## Notes